-Costs reported in this category do not directly involve a WIA participant and are not a training activity.
+Costs reported in this category do not directly involve a WIA participant and are not categorized as training services.
 These program services include, but are not limited to, indirect program costs (i.e., costs and benefits for managers and staff not directly related to serving participants), marketing costs, advertising, membership dues, subscriptions, program planning and design costs, recruitment of employers for local job fairs, communication costs, user fees, consultant fees, insurance costs, information services costs, management information systems and supplies.

-As described above, WIA requires local workforce investment areas to provide services using a triage approach due to the limited program resources.
+As described above, the WIA requires local workforce investment areas to provide services using a triage approach due to the limited program resources.
 Individuals must first receive some core services prior to being approved for intensive and training services.
-This approach allows the WIA system to serve the greatest number of clients possible given the available resources, but also utilizes WIA funds in the most strategic and cost-effective manner.
-For more information about the accomplishments of the State's workforce system and the results achieved under the Workforce Investment Act, users can view the Annual Report which is issued by the California Workforce Investment Board.
-To view the Program Year 2009-10 report, click on the following link:
+This approach allows the WIA system to serve the greatest number of clients as possible given the available resources, but also utilizes WIA funds in the most strategic and cost-effective manner.
+For more information about the accomplishments of the State's workforce system and the results achieved under the WIA, users can view the Annual Report which is issued by the California Workforce Investment Board.